LearnPRG-py/HearthStoneProject/README.md

 Not to mention it may contribute to social ostracisation, because not everyone knows how to interpret sign language.
 To combat this, we want to create a device that will allow those who are deaf mutes to communicate with those who may not understand ASL, American Sign Language.

 <h2>Features</h2>
-- Real-time ASL recognition
+- Real-time ASL recognition <br>
-- Translation to text or speech
+- Translation to text or speech <br>
-- User-friendly interface for both deaf/mute and hearing individuals
+- User-friendly interface for both deaf/mute and hearing individuals <br>
-- Portable and accessible hardware design
+- Portable and accessible hardware design <br>
-- Future integration with ISL as well.
+- Future integration with ISL as well. <br>

 <h2>Contribution Guidelines</h2>
 The codebase can be forked <em>for contribution only</em>.
 Please do not copy the project or its contents for unrelated use.